Recipe for Tarte aux Fraises

 Turn off the heat, wait a few seconds, and then pour the custard into the pastry case.

-Cut the strawberries in half, or quarters if very large, and place neatly to cover all the crème pâtissière, starting from the outside of the tin and moving in circles into the middle.
+Cut 750g of strawberries in half, or quarters if very large, and place neatly over the crème pâtissière, starting from the outside of the tin and moving in circles into the middle.

 Heat 2 tablespoons of fruit jelly/jam (Blackberry jelly is great) with 1 teaspoon of water, and brush over all the strawberries with a pastry brush.